ankitgadgil/The-Couch-Potato--CMS/README.md

 While using the system:

-Refer database for administrator login user: hulk
+Refer database for administrator login user: hulk | password: hulk123

 or